browserengineering/book/book/accessibility.md

 We'll implement this by expanding our implementation of *focus*.
 We already have a `focus` property on each `Tab` indicating which `input` element is capturing keyboard input.
-Let's allow allow buttons and links to be focused as well.
-Of course, they don't capture keyboard input, but when the user pressed `Enter` we'll press the button navigate to the link.
+Let's allow buttons and links to be focused as well.
+Of course, they don't capture keyboard input, but when the user pressed `Enter` we'll press the button or navigate to the link.
 We'll start by binding those keys:

 ``` {.python}
 if __name__ == "__main__":